SUSE-Cloud/automation/docs/ardana/testing.md

   and/or HA clusters, number of nodes in each cluster, etc) by choosing one of the available ```scenario_name``` values and changing the values of related parameters (e.g. `clm_model`, `controllers`, `computes` etc.) to control the number of nodes for each service group. `standard` and `entry-scale-kvm` are the scenarios most widely used for Ardana.
-Currently, `crowbar` is the only scenario available for Crowbar.
 Note that only a subset of the available scenarios work with bare-metal environments (`entry-scale-kvm` and `mid-scale-kvm` currently), and the number of nodes is limited to the nodes available in the target bare-metal cluster.
 * SES is the recommended storage back-end for Glance, Cinder and Nova.
 Selecting `ses_enabled` will also deploy a one-node virtual SES cluster to be used as a storage back-end by your cloud environment (or will use the shared bare-metal SES cluster, for QA bare-metal deployments).
 Note that the SES back-end isn't available for Crowbar versions 7 and 8 yet.